mughees-Ilyas/revolut_test/README.md

 ## Project Explanation

+As there is no backend, the changes are persistant only on frontend and will be lost if you refresh.
+React hooks are used to maintain persistance behavior on frontned

 ### Home page
 Home page has the rate list for all the countries.
 Initially the base is set to EUR but User can chose a different base.